-Since the drivers and impact of AMR are unequal and different across sectors and populations, different populations and target stakeholders will have different needs for interventions, based on socio-economic backgrounds, existing regulatory structures, cultural factors and systemic organisation.
-Therefore, mapping the needs of stakeholders and populations, evaluating technological gaps, assessing systemic capacity for uptake of interventions and exploring the regulatory landscape in a specific setting become an important research objective.
-The design of interventions, including the design of novel regulations and legislations, is closely linked to the priorities of the stakeholders and populations and feasibility in the local context.
-Research should contribute to identifying potential strategies (including advocacy efforts or communications) that could ensure the acceptability of the interventions among the relevant stakeholders.
+Since the drivers and impact of AMR are unequal and different across sectors and populations, different populations and target stakeholders will have different intervention needs, based on socio-economic backgrounds, existing regulatory structures, cultural factors and systemic organisation.
+Therefore, mapping the needs of stakeholders and populations, evaluating technological gaps, exploring economic, cultural and social incentives and disincentives, assessing systemic capacity for uptake of interventions and exploring the regulatory landscape in a specific setting become an important research objective.
+The design of interventions, from innovative technologies to novel regulations and legislations, is closely linked to the priorities of the stakeholders and populations and feasibility in the local context.
+Research should contribute to identifying potential strategies (including (dis)incentives, advocacy efforts or communications) that could ensure the acceptability of the interventions among the relevant stakeholders.

 Acceptability and feasibility are important aspects which determine the success of an intervention in any context.
 For example, antimicrobial stewardship efforts led by nonprescribers may not work well in many cultures that are traditionally hierarchical.
 Acceptability of interventions is also related to risk perception.
-Asking a poultry farmer to invest on improving the infrastructural and operational biosecurity measures may not be successful if the farmer is unable to understand the real risks associated with use of antimicrobials.
+Asking a poultry farmer to invest in improving the infrastructural and operational biosecurity measures may not be successful if the farmer is unable to understand the real risks associated with use of antimicrobials.
+In the same way, recommending vaccination at the population level may not be successful if the targeted population miss the benefit she can get in exchange.
 Feasibility of interventions to prevent or contain AMR is dependent on administrative, financial and technical considerations.
 For example, film-array based diagnostics may be valuable for faster diagnosis of resistance and guiding selection of appropriate antimicrobials; but if the cost of the diagnostic platform is unaffordable to the healthcare system of the country or there are supply-chain constraints, it may affect feasibility significantly.
+If vaccination is effective to reduce AMR, the vaccination against all pathogenic strains seems to be hardly feasible, and research will be needed to provide rationale regarding the prioritisation to be done.
 Social sciences' contribution is particularly relevant in the evaluation of acceptability and feasibility of interventions.